Disaster Response and Relief: A Conversation with Heart to Heart International

 Kim Carroll:

 Without a doubt.
 First of all, we were there, the team was there.
-So it was just a matter of, we got the phone call early Saturday morning here, but the work started with that team that morning, first to make sure that they were all accounted for and then to get ready.
-And many of them were in route without even knowing where, if their entire families were safe.
-So, but they knew what they had to do, which was use their training to get out and to help people.
-So this is the ideal way to respond is to have that local capacity and the local training.
+So, it was just a matter of getting the phone call early Saturday morning here, but the work started with that team that morning, first to ensure they were all accounted for and then to get ready.
+And many of them were en route without even knowing whether their entire families were safe.
+So, they knew what they had to do, which was to use their training to get out and to help people.
+So, the ideal way to respond is to have that local capacity and local training.
 That’s an ideal world.
 We’re not there yet, but I think collectively the professionalization, as Heather says, of the sector, will move in that direction.

 Heather Lee:

 Yeah.
-I think a good story to kind of drive that point home is our team on their first clinic day came across a community that had a local traditional [inaudible 00:20:53].
-So they were providing traditional herbal remedies and they were identifying that some of these herbal remedies weren’t going to fully treat the patient.
-There were some that were displaying like potential sepsis.
-So the team was able to work side by side with that traditional doctor and say, okay, Hey, once you see them, can we also provide them some care as well?
-And they were welcomed and they were able to do that side by side so that the community still felt like they were having their personal needs met.
-But also we were able to make sure that their medical care was safe and effective.
+I think a good story to drive that point home is that our team, on their first clinic day, came across a community that had a local tradition.
+They were providing traditional herbal remedies, and they were identifying that some of these herbal remedies weren’t going to fully treat the patient.
+There were some that were displaying signs of potential sepsis.
+So, the team was able to work side by side with the traditional doctor and say, ‘Okay, once you see them, can we also provide them some care as well?’
+And they were welcomed, and they were able to do that side by side, so that the community still felt like their personal needs were being met.
+But also, we were able to make sure that their medical care was safe and effective.
 An outside team would not have been able to do that.
-We’re based in a mayor’s office, that’s where our team is based out of because we’re already there and our medical directors able to speak the same language and understand the same challenges.
+We’re based in a mayor’s office, that’s where our team is based out of, because we’re already there and our medical directors are able to speak the same language and understand the same challenges.
 And that has been just critical to the success of our team.

 Kim Carroll:

-So I’ll start at a macro basis.
-A lot of our work in Haiti is in partnership with Church of the Resurrection in Overland Park, United Methodist Church in Dallas.
-And so we were all on the phone, immediately afterwords, working on how do we redeploy programs that they were doing?
-What do we need to still keep going?
-Because there are parts of Haiti that are not impacted and we need that work to continue.
-So then on the ground, Heather and her team have partnerships that they develop all year long.
-And so, and they may be in the health sector or they may be in the wash sector or in food so I’ll let her tell you a little bit more about some of that.
+So I’ll start on a macro basis.
+A lot of our work in Haiti is in partnership with the Church of the Resurrection in Overland Park and the United Methodist Church in Dallas.
+And so, we were all on the phone, immediately afterward, working on how to redeploy programs that they were doing.
+What do we need to keep going?
+Because there are parts of Haiti that are not impacted, and we need that work to continue.
+On the ground, Heather and her team develop partnerships throughout the year.
+And so, they may be in the health sector, or they may be in the wash sector or in food, so I’ll let her tell you a little bit more about some of that.

 Heather Lee:

 Yeah.
-I think keeping those connections are really critical because you want to be able to rely on folks that you trust during disasters.
+I think keeping those connections is really critical because you want to be able to rely on folks that you trust during disasters.

 Heather Lee:

 So we work really closely with a lot of other health NGOs.
-I know Wes is coordinating and talking with project hope, for example, they’re a partner organization that we work with pretty frequently.
-For like Samaritan’s Purse currently has a field hospital stood up.
-So, our team lead is able to call out to them, send them a WhatsApp message and say, Hey, I’ve got like a couple of patients that need to be treated and referred here.
-So I think it’s really important that we work together and collaborate.
+I know Wes is coordinating and talking with Project Hope, for example, they’re a partner organization that we work with pretty frequently.
+For example, Samaritan’s Purse currently has a field hospital set up.
+So, our team lead is able to call out to them, send them a WhatsApp message and say, I’ve got like a couple of patients that need to be treated and referred here.
+So, I think it’s really important that we work together and collaborate.
 And that’s how we try to operate because not everybody can do everything well.
-And so if we can lean on each other’s strengths, that’s really healthy and important.
+And so, if we can lean on each other’s strengths, that’s really healthy and important.

 Kim Carroll: